 The world faces growing environmental problems, many of which relate to how much rubbish we create.
 From food waste and construction rubbish, to electronic waste and old clothes, we throw away so much and this contributes to a fast-growing waste problem.
 WRAP estimates that the UK generates 9.5 million tonnes of food waste yearly, while general household rubbish collected by the local authorities totaled 23 million tonnes in 2019/2020.

 Disposal can have negative environmental impacts and cause serious harm.
 Any rubbish that can’t be recycled or reused goes to landfill, which is a major pollution source.
 While waste does rot in a landfill, it creates methane gas that traps heat in the air and contributes to climate change — this gas has 80 times more warming power than carbon dioxide over the first 20 years it reaches the atmosphere.
-In fact, greenhouse gases are the biggest environmental threat caused by landfills, producing 35-55% methane and 30-44% carbon dioxide.
+In fact, greenhouse gases are the biggest environmental threat caused by landfills, producing around 50% methane and 50% carbon dioxide.
 Not only is methane potent, it’s also flammable which can be dangerous if built up in large amounts.
 Other problems that arise from landfill include nauseous odours, unpleasant views and rat infestations.

 Even the most effective method of disposal — incineration — damages the environment.
 When plastics are burned they produce toxic substances such as dioxins.
 The gases generated by incinerators cause air pollution and contribute to acid rain too, while the ash can contain heavy metals.